ElektraInitiative/libelektra/doc/decisions/logging.md

 ## Constraints

+- this decision is irrelevant for plugins and bindings that are not written in C/C++.
+In any case, however, logging must be disabled by default.
 - should completely compile away with ELEKTRA_LOGGING=OFF
 - should support minimalistic, compile-time filtering (per modules and verbosity level?) and some sinks (stderr, syslog